-CASPer is a situational judgement test (SJTs) which healthcare programs are increasingly adopting as an additional way learn more about their applicants.
-The purpose of this test is to give insight into an applicant’s non-cognitive skillset, e.g. inter- and intrapersonal skills, empathy, and professionalism.
-These are skillsets which are critical to working in a healthcare setting and providing quality care to patients.
-However, it can be difficult to evaluate if an applicant possesses these skills early in the admissions process from the traditional application alone.
+This test aims to give insight into an applicant’s non-cognitive skill set, e.g., inter- and intrapersonal skills like empathy, ethics, and professionalism.
+These skill sets are critical to working in a healthcare setting and providing quality care to patients.
+However, it can be challenging to evaluate if an applicant possesses these skills early in the admissions process from the traditional application alone.

-The CASPer test is comprised of realistic, hypothetical scenarios/dilemmas (aka ethical questions) meant to assess how you will behave in certain situations.
-The test lasts approximately 90 minutes, which includes the introduction, 65 minutes of questions and an optional 10-minute break halfway through the exam.
-It is comprised of 12 sections (8 video-based scenarios and 4 word-based scenarios) that are presented in randomized order.
-Each scenario is followed by an answer section (set of 3 questions) and you have 5 minutes to type your responses before you are automatically directed to the next scenario.
-Your typed responses are automatically saved even if you do not press the “Submit” button.
-A webcam is required for this test, and you are highly encouraged to test your configuration prior to your exam date.
+The CASPer test comprises realistic, hypothetical scenarios/dilemmas (aka ethical questions) to assess how applicants will behave in certain situations.
+The test can last up to 110 minutes, and there is an optional 10-minute break halfway through the exam.
+The exam currently breaks into two sections: a video and a typed response section.
+The video section is comprised of two word-based and four video-based scenarios.
+The typed response section has three word-based and five video-based scenarios.
+Each scenario is followed by an answer section (set of 3 questions), and test takers have 5 minutes to type their responses before they are automatically directed to the next scenario.
+Typed responses are automatically saved regardless of whether the “Submit” button is not pressed.
+A webcam is required for this test, and applicants are highly encouraged to test their configuration before their exam date.

-This is not a pass or fail test and it is up to each individual program to determine how they will incorporate the CASPer score into their admissions decisions.
-This means that the same score may be competitive for one program but less competitive for another.
-Your CASPer score is a single numeric value and it is not broken down into individual scores.
-You will not receive results for this test nor feedback on your answers.
-The exam is scored by 12 unique raters to dilute any bias.
-Raters only receive your typed reply and are not provided with any personal information.
-Raters will accept any typed answer, whether that be in bullet points or complete sentences and will disregard spelling mistakes when evaluating responses.
+The exam is not a pass-or-fail test.
+Each program determines how it will incorporate the CASPer score into its admissions decisions.
+This means a score may be competitive for one program but less competitive for another.
+The CASPer score is a single numeric value, not broken down into individual scores.
+Test takers will not receive results for this test nor feedback on their answers.
+Different raters score each scenario to dilute bias.
+Raters only receive the typed responses and are not provided with the test taker’s personal information.
+Raters will accept any typed answer, whether in bullet points or complete sentences and disregard spelling mistakes when evaluating responses.

-In order to prepare for the exam, you should practice with ethical questions and time yourself to get a feel for the 5 minutes response window allotted for each scenario.
-You will want to make sure that you focus on the content of your responses and use all of the time provided to you.
+To prepare for the exam, applicants should practice with ethical questions and time themselves to get a feel for the 5 minutes response window allotted for each scenario.
+They will want to focus on the content of the responses and use all the time provided to them.

-Make sure to register for your test a least three days before your preferred test day.
-Click here if you require testing accommodations.
-Below you will find resources to help you prepare for the CASPer test.
+Register for a test date at least three days before a preferred test day.
+Click here if accommodations are necessary.
+Resources to help prepare for the CASPer test are below.

 - CASPer Test Prep